krabberod/bios3010-unix-linux/README.md

-# Page for BIOS3010 UNIX
+# Page for BIOS3010 - Introduction to UNIX

 This part of the course will show you how to access and use the supercomputer Saga and how to use UNIX (and Linux) commands.